Abhishek0697/abhishek0697/README.md

 Here are some ideas to get you started:
 -->

-- 👯 I’m looking to collaborate on challenging research topics in Artificial Intelligence
+- :two_men_holding_hands: I’m looking to collaborate on challenging research topics in Artificial Intelligence
 - 🌱 I’m currently learning about new developments in NLP and Multimodal architectures
 - 💬 Ask me about how to optimize a Deep Learning model
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am ready to play cricket at any hour of the day!
+- :baseball: Fun fact: I am ready to play cricket at any hour of the day!
-- 📫 Know more about me: [Personal Website](https://abhishek0697.github.io/)
+- :boy: Know more about me: [Personal Website](https://abhishek0697.github.io/)